CelestialOkamii/CS-312/Projects/Project_Dijkstra/network-routing-project-report.md

             self.map_queue[self.heap_queue[smallest][0]][0] = smallest
             i = smallest
         return min_value

+    def is_empty(self):  # O(1) - it takes no new space to check the length of a list if len(self.heap_queue) == 0:
+                return True
+            return False

 def run_dijkstras(graph, pq, source, target): # O(v+e) - the graph itself has v number of nodes and each node has e number of items in it so space is needed for each node, v, and each of its values, e
     weights = {source: [None, 0]}
     path = []
-    pq.insert([source, None, 0])        # O(1) - because this is the only item in the heap it takes constant space to add while not len(pq) != 0:             # O(n) - each call to insert is constant but this function is called n times which means n amount of space has to be allocated min_value = pq.remove_min()     # O(1) - because remove_min takes constant space current_node = min_value[0]
+    pq.insert([source, None, 0])        # O(1) - because this is the only item in the heap it takes constant space to add while not pq.is_empty():             # O(n) - each call to insert is constant but this function is called n times which means n amount of space has to be allocated min_value = pq.remove_min()     # O(1) - because remove_min takes constant space current_node = min_value[0]
         prev_node = min_value[1]